donniegene/iop-7xx/README.md

 ### Step 700 Branch 700-1
       - Added snowman face & hat divs to index.html
       - Created styles for snowman face & hat divs

+### Step 701 Branch 701-0
+      - Added hill dix to index.html directly below the snowman
+      - Added the hill class styles to the style.css file
+      - Added background gradients to the body
+      - Forced content to stay in window and the overflow to be hidden
+      - Forced scroll bar to be hidden
+      - Updated snowman style to center the snowman and text in the screen